AmjadYa/meej.ca/src/data/project/project1.md

 <h4>Offroading</h4>
 <p>
 The offroad section consists of five simple phases.
 First, the robot drives forwards at an angle towards the hill for a set period of sim time.
 It’s not particularly sensitive as to where the robot ends up, so this worked fine.
-Then the robot would turn until it detected the windows of the car through the blue mask shown in the attached figure.
+Then the robot would turn until it detected the windows of the car through the blue mask shown in the figure below.
 These windows are a very particular shade of blue, so it doesn’t get confused by the clue boards.
 It then PIDs directly toward the centroid of these pixels until they make up a certain percentage of the screen.
 Finally, it turns right until the pink line is centred in its view, thus catching a view of the clue, and drives towards the tunnel.
 </p>
 <p>
 <img src="/images/Blue_Filter.png" alt="Filtering for car windows" style="max-width:40%; display:block; margin:auto;" />